 The Summary tab can have links to these additional reports:

-Static code metrics report (requires Embedded Coder).
+GPU code metrics report.
 See Generating a Static Code Metrics Report for Code Generated from MATLAB Code (Embedded Coder).

 The report does not show full information for unrolled loops.
 It displays data types of one arbitrary iteration.